francesca-rossi1/Policy-Composition/control/README.md

   - **Stabilizing LQR primitive**: regulates the quadrotor around its current position using an LQR controller configured for stabilization.
   - **Tracking LQR primitive**: attempts to follow the reference trajectory using an LQR controller configured for trajectory tracking.

-In both cases, the experiment evaluates:
+In both cases, the simulations evaluate:
 - our policy composition method,
 - the two individual primitives,
 - and a baseline controller (PID for PD-PD, LQR for LQR-LQR).